• Skip to primary navigation

 • Heat a wok or stir-fry pan over high heat.

-• Add 1 tbsp oil and swirl to coat the sides.
+• Add 1 tablespoon oil and swirl to coat the sides.

 • Reduce heat to medium-high and stir-fry the tofu until golden brown; transfer to a plate.